alfredbaudisch/alfredbaudisch.com/content/posts/2021-03-18-0008-my-34th-birthday-as-if-i-were-a-ps1-character.md

 type: "post"
 ---

-As I’m very fond of the PS1 aesthetic and since today is my 34th birthday, I made this very badly textured PS1-like version of one of my favorite photos.
+As I'm very fond of the PS1 aesthetic and since today is my 34th birthday, I made this very badly textured PS1-like version of one of my favorite photos.

 ![](/media/wp-content/2021/03/0008-alfred-koda-dachshund-holding-ref.png)
 ![](/media/wp-content/2021/03/0008-blender_process.png)